-While you might have dreams of one day owning a massive estate filled with wide open spaces and limitless design possibilities, the reality is that most people have to work with smaller spaces.
-In fact, the average house in American spans 2,687 square feet, while the average size of apartments in some of the biggest cities in the world are no more than 800 square feet.
-For example, the average size rental in Seattle, Washington is just 711 square feet (that's smaller than the average in Manhattan, which is 733 square feet).
+While you might have dreams of one day owning a massive estate filled with wide-open spaces, the reality is that most people have to work with smaller spaces.
+In fact, the average house in America in 2015 spanned 2,865 square feet, while the average size of apartments in some of the biggest cities in the U.S is 882 square feet.
+For example, the average size rental in Seattle, Washington, is just 711 square feet (that's smaller than the average in Manhattan, which is 733 square feet).

-All this being said, there are benefits to working with a smaller space and there are plenty of small room décor ideas to help you make the most of whatever square footage you have.
+That said, there are benefits to working with a smaller space, and there are plenty of small room décor ideas to help you make the most of whatever square footage you have.
 According to interior designer Ginny Macdonald, small spaces tend to be cozier and easier to keep clean compared to larger spaces.
 "You can be selective about what pieces you have in there and focus on problem-solving," she points out.

 Curious to know how this designer would approach decorating a small space?
-Here are six small room décor ideas we learned from the master.
-Keep reading to find out her simple tips for transforming any room.
+Keep reading for the 22 small room décor ideas we learned from the master.

 "The worst thing you can do is overcrowd a small room with too much furniture," Macdonald says.
-So, you'll want to be sure you pick furniture that really gets the job done and doesn't simply take up space.
+Pick furniture that really gets the job done and doesn't simply take up space.
 For example, Macdonald doesn't recommend placing a sectional sofa in a small living room.
-Instead, she suggests getting as a big a sofa as the room can handle and then adding additional seating from there.
+Instead, she suggests getting as big a sofa as the room can handle and then adding additional seating from there.

 Change the Layout

 The layout is pivotal in a small room.
 Because you may be lacking in square footage, where you place all of your furniture and décor matters more than ever.
-While there's no exact formula for the perfect layout, Macdonald has a few tried and true tips for getting the most out of your space.
-"Depending on the shape of the room always put the sofa on the longest wall as it will allow for other things to be positioned around it," she notes of living room layouts.
-Additionally, she suggests using the height of the walls entirely.
+While there's no exact formula for the perfect layout, Macdonald has a suggestion for getting the most out of your space.
+"Depending on the shape of the room, always put the sofa on the longest wall as it will allow for other things to be positioned around it," she notes of living room layouts.

 Add a Fresh Coat of Paint